piscab/Behavioral-Cloning/REFLECTIONS.md

 ### Details of the model

-Given a set of three picture-in-picture squares (a 64x64 pixels input for each of them), the model follows the architecture below visualized:
+Given a set of three picture-in-picture squares (a 64x64 pixels input for each of them), the model follows the architecture below:

    ** -------------------    -------------------     ------------------